Master of Science (MS) Degree in Higher Education Leadership

 - Executive search firms

-Our graduates have assumed leadership roles in two and four-year colleges and universities, nonprofit organizations, associations and government agencies.
+Graduates of the Higher Education Leadership program have assumed roles in two and four-year colleges and universities, nonprofit organizations, associations and government agencies.
 They serve roles such as managers, directors, deans, presidents and analysts in programs at private and public institutions of higher education all over the U.S.

-Students graduate with a primary concentration in higher education administration & leadership and an optional, secondary three-course concentration in one of the following areas:
+The MS in Higher Education Leadership program offers many concentrations that help students tailor their degree to their career goals.
+Students graduate with a primary concentration in higher education leadership and an optional, secondary three-course concentration in one of the following areas:

 - Education policy- Through this concentration, students wishing to work in the dynamic field of educational policy and educational administration acquire the tools to analyze, craft, and implement policy effectively.